 You’ll need a way to carry The Ten Essentials.
 As a beginner, you can use any old backpack (but avoid drawstring bags).
 Adjust the backpack to fit correctly and distribute the weight evenly.

-As you become more experienced, consider getting a hiking-specific backpack, like an Osprey or REI pack.
+As you become more experienced, consider getting a hiking-specific backpack, like an Osprey pack.
 These bags have superior suspension made for hiking and a mesh-lined back panel to improve airflow.

 The Beginner’s Guide on What to Wear Hiking

 All you need for your first hike is breathable clothing, extra rain and warmth layers, and a solid pair of shoes.

 - Breathable Workout Tops.
 You don’t need anything fancy, or hiking-specific, when starting out.
 Any breathable workout top will do.
 Avoid cotton t-shirts that absorb sweat, becoming heavier as you hike.
 I love Old Navy’s Breathe ON tops.